 Physical Therapist Debt to Income Ratio Keeps Climbing

 If we examine our internal data, the decision to become a physical therapist looks challenging.
-Our clients tend to be recent or new graduates of DPT programs.
+Our clients tend to be recent or new graduates of DPT programs at PT schools.
 The sample size is roughly 20, so this group is small relative to our overall sample of more than 1300 clients.

 Obviously, a physical therapist earning about $75,000 would have a lot of trouble paying back over $170,000 of student debt.
 These average numbers don’t show the DPT with $120,000 of debt but $110,000 of income.